-A big Thanks to our partners for supporting the upcoming 20 year celebration of the Recognizing Women Project!
+A big Thanks to our partners for supporting the 2024, 20-year celebration of the Recognizing Women Project!

-March 22, 2024 Detroit, MI at Detroit Institute of Arts with support from Wayne State University Dance.
-Tickets Here
+March 22, 2024 Detroit, MI at Detroit Institute of Arts and Wayne State University Dance dept.

 March 29 – 30, 2024 Brooklyn, NY at Roulette Intermedium with support from The Billie Holiday Theater.